peter1357908/Resistance-Online-Server-/src/protocol.md

 ```
 {
     action: 'gameHistory',
-    victoriousFaction: String, // 'RESISTANCE' or 'SPIES' (redundant information; the outcome can be determined from `gameHistory` below)
+    victoriousFaction: String, // 'RESISTANCE' or 'SPY' (redundant information; the outcome can be determined from `gameHistory` below)
+    spies: [String], // playerIDs
     gameHistory: `gameHistoryObject`, // defined below
 }
 ```